QEP FREQUENTLY ASKED QUESTIONS

 Accreditation is a statement of the institution's continuing commitment to integrity and its capacity to provide effective programs and services based on agreed-upon accreditation standards.

-- What are the SACS requirements?
+- What are the SACSCOC requirements?

 Our next reaffirmation of accreditation will be different in the following ways: